onedata/onedata-deployments/homepage/onedata.org/README.md

 The static files of homepage can be updated without stopping the containers - they use a mount point from host.
-Use the `./update-homepage.py` script (consult the code or use --help for more).
+Use the `./update-homepage.py` script (consult the code or `help` for more).
 General procedure looks like the following:

-1. Run `./update-homepage.py --image docker.onedata.org/homepage:ID-67e61b7749`
+1. Run `./update-homepage.py image docker.onedata.org/homepage:ID-67e61b7749`
 in the repository (replace with desired ID), this will change the image in `homepage-docker-image.cfg`.